northeast-kansas-library-system/next/docs/_sources/usergroup/ug.20211109.rst.txt

 7. Alert messages on home page

+8. Scan drivers license + new barcode scanners

-8. "Recently returned" timeline
+9. "Recently returned" timeline
     - Statistics reports have all been modified so that "Recently returned" items are counted by their permanent locations
     - Survey will take place after this meeting

-9. Delaying automated "Lost" item deletion for 2021
+10. Delaying automated "Lost" item deletion for 2021

-10. Paypal
+11. Paypal

-11. Next meetings in 2022
+12. Next meetings in 2022
     - January 27 at NEKLS
     - April Location TBA (Tentative - Tuesday April 5?)
     - September Location TBA (Tentative - Tuesday September 13?)
     - November Location TBA (Tentative - Thursday November 10?)

-12. Next meeting
+13. Next meeting
     - January 27, 10:00 a.m. at NEKLS (followed by statistics help session)

 .. |ss| raw:: html